 Interpreter details if necessary

 - Declaration that all documents are copies from the originals

-You can attach any additional information not specified to your I-944.
+You can attach any additional information not specified to your form I-944.
 You may also need to submit biometrics and an interview at a USCIS office.
-An attorney experienced with immigration forms like the I-485 and the I-944 can offer more specific advice on these, as well as a public charge.
+An attorney experienced with forms like the I-485 adjustment of status and the Form I-944 can offer more specific advice on these, as well as a public charge.

 Expert Counsel for Your Immigration Questions

 Let our experienced and responsive legal team help you navigate the system.

-When processing your I-944 USCIS form, officials will take a look at all the facts, such as the candidate’s age, health, household info, possessions that they have, monetary status, level of education, and so on to determine eligibility.
+When processing your form I-944 USCIS, officials will take a look at all the facts, such as the candidate’s age, health, household info, possessions that they have, monetary status, level of education, and so on to determine eligibility.